 The project is methodologically innovative and aspires to have high impact on the approaches to sustainability, intergenerational justice and care in postnatural heritage management.
 Our project more particularly deals with how an engagement with materialities of the past and its temporalities could be enrolled in care for relations and place, now, and in the future.
 The overall objective is to re-jig how heritage could be tied to sustainable development in better ways.
-This project is inspired by research such as the AHRC funded project sustaining time http://www.sustainingtime.org, that explores what “times” are needed to build a more sustainable society and what alternatives there could be to industrial clock-time or the networked time of economics.
-This emerging field of research deals with innovative ways of intervening in dominant tempos, rythms and flows by “designing time” in new ways.
+This project is inspired by research such as the AHRC funded project "Sustaining time", that explores what “times” are needed to build a more sustainable society and what alternatives there could be to industrial clock-time or the networked time of economics.
+This emerging field of research deals with innovative ways of intervening in dominant tempos, rhythms and flows by “designing time” in new ways.

 The designing of time, and trade-offs on what generation’s time is counted and who’s time is not, comes to the fore in issues of climate change and sustainable development.
 How to handle responsibilities and care between generations is of major importance in the transitions to sustainable futures.
 That heritage has links to more sustainable living and contributes to social, economic and environmental development has been discussed by many (see Fredengren 2012).
 However, there has been less discussion of how heritage tie in with the formation of time, and questions of justice between past-, present- and future generations.
 And perhaps the garbage of today is the heritage of tomorrow?
 This project also responds to the need for research into how people and local communities get to engage with the deep-time relations of their lives and what other potential times and “environmental clocks“, that could be encountered through heritage and garbage, like at the waste-to-energy plant in the municipality of Linköping.